Lmashni/Game-of-Life/README.md

 python game_of_life.py -i pento -d 128 -s 10000

 ```
-The flag -i sets up the initial condition from a dictionary.
-You can for now choose from [pento , peri15 , floater]. -d sets the dimensions of the field and -s the number of steps to run for.
+-i sets up the initial condition from a dictionary.
+You can for now choose from ('pento' , 'peri15' , 'floater' or 'acorn').
+-d sets the dimensions of the field.
+-s the number of steps to run for.
 The settings chosen are also the default ones.

 ### c++